The Public Entities Pool of Ohio (PEP) is a local government

 Coverages were also enhanced over the years.
 In 2009, the coverage document was amended to add paved athletic surfaces to covered property; lease gap coverage was also provided.
 In 2010, gutters and downspouts were added as covered property.
 The most recent enhancement, in response to a changing marketplace, was to provide coverage enhancements to all members in the areas of cyber liability and electronic data in 2011.
 And, in 2016, the Board of Directors announced an updated and expanded Legal Defense and Claim Payment Agreement (LDCPA), which responds to trending exposures and coverage's such as drones, and refreshes and clarifies other coverage provisions to reflect changes and trends in the insurance/pooling industry.

-In this, the Public Entity Pool of Ohio's, 30th year, the PEP Board of Directors looks forward to continuing to provide its members with the most responsive and easy-to-use risk management program for public entities throughout the state of Ohio!
+The PEP Board of Directors looks forward to continuing to provide its members with the most responsive and easy-to-use risk management program for public entities throughout the State of Ohio!

 To form a local government risk pool, to provide for a joint or cooperative action by Members relative to their financial and administrative resources for the purpose of providing risk management services and risk-sharing facilities to the Members and to the Members' employees, and to defend and protect any Member of the Pool against liability.

 The Public Entities Pool of Ohio (PEP) was designed to offer Ohio public entities liability and property coverage at a fair and stable price.
 PEP has met this goal.

 The PEP program is endorsed by the Ohio Municipal League, the Association of Ohio Health Commissioners, the Ohio Parks & Recreation Association and the Coalition of Ohio Regional Districts.
 PEP is the oldest public entity pool in Ohio with more than 500 members.

 PEP was formed as a local government risk-sharing pool to provide risk management services, risk sharing